 Covers rules, regulations and procedures for complying with the US Department of State and the Student/Exchange Visitor Information System (SEVIS) as a “J” visa holder.
 Covers subjects such as working, living, activities, cultural adjustment, taking classes, insurance, etc. This workshop is particularly pertinent to new scholars on campus and is a required part of orientation.

-Pertinent to F1 visa holders, this workshop covers the rules and procedures for obtaining off campus work authorization both prior to completion of study and post completion of study, including curricular practical training (CPT) and optional practical training (OPT.)
-You must be in legal F-1 Status for one academic year pior to applying for OPT or CPT.
-Note, you are required to attend an off campus employment workshop prior to applying for either OPT or CPT.
-Due to limited space, you must sign up for a workshop prior to attending.
-Please email email@example.com with your preferred workshop date to reserve your space.
+Pertinent to F1 visa holders, these workshops cover the rules and procedures for obtaining off campus work authorization both prior to completion of study and post completion of study, including curricular practical training (CPT) and optional practical training (OPT.)
+You must be in legal F-1 Status for one academic year prior to applying for OPT or CPT.

 ISSS will review the visa application process and issues surrounding re-entry into the U.S. such as security clearance, special registration procedures, legislation affecting visa application, travel to Canada and Mexico.
 Important if you will be travelling out of the U.S., especially if you will need to apply for a U.S. entry visa.
 Travel signatures may also be obtained at this workshop.